Last Updated on September 7, 2023

 Christmas in Durham (Holiday Season-long Events)

-Now, it’s time to shine a spotlight on ways to enjoy your Christmas in Durham throughout the holiday season.
+Now, itโs time to shine a spotlight on ways to enjoy the many Christmas things to do in Durham throughout the holiday season.

 Shop Small in Durham

-Some of our favorite places to shop local in Durham really kick it up during the holiday season.
+Some of our favorite places to shop locally in Durham really kick it up during the holiday season.

 Read More: The Best Independent Bookstores in North Carolina

-And since we want to highlight as many hard-working owners as possible, here are more than 10 local businesses and organizations that you should support during the holidays and Christmas in Durham:
+And since we want to highlight as many hard-working owners as possible, here are more than 10 local businesses and organizations that you should support during the holidays and Christmas activities in Durham NC:

 - Beer Durham